Surfing-Chef/Surfing-Chef-3.0/README.md

 ###  Surfing Chef 3.0 is the latest incarnation of a WordPress starter theme aiming to modernize, organize and enhance some aspects of WordPress theme development.

 ## Usage
-- Start with a fresh, working WordPress install.
+- Start with a fresh, working WordPress install
-- Copy `starter` branch to the theme folder.
+- Copy `starter` branch to the theme folder
+- Navigate to project root in terminal and install packages, `npm install`
-- Change browserSync proxy path in gulpfile.js (line 29) to point to the WordPress install.
+- Change browserSync proxy path in gulpfile.js (line 29) to point to the WordPress install
+- import the test data from [wptest.io](http://wptest.io/) for development
-- Start tweeking.
+- Start tweeking

 ## License